 How Quilt Block Swaps Work

-A quilt block swap is one of quilting's oldest traditions — and one of its best.
-You make blocks and send them to strangers.
-Strangers make blocks and send them to you.
-Everyone ends up with a quilt they never could have made alone.
+A quilt block swap is one of the oldest traditions in this craft, and to my mind still one of the best.
+You make blocks and send them off to people you've never met.
+People you've never met make blocks and send them to you.
+By the time all the mail's been opened, you have a quilt's worth of blocks made by many different hands — and a quilt that nobody, including you, could have made on her own.

 History & Background

 Quilting bees and fabric exchanges go back to the earliest days of American patchwork.
-Frontier women gathered to share fabric scraps and sewing labor, completing quilts together that no one household could finish individually.
-The tradition formalized over the 19th century into structured "friendship quilt" exchanges, where each participant made one block and received one back from every other member — leaving everyone with a signature quilt bearing the handiwork of dozens of friends.
+Frontier women shared fabric scraps and sewing labor because no household had enough of either to finish a quilt on its own.
+The tradition formalized in the 19th century into "friendship quilts" — where each participant made one block and received one back from every other member, leaving everybody with a signature quilt bearing the handiwork of dozens of friends.

-The late 20th century brought quilting online.
-Listservs and early forums in the 1990s hosted the first organized internet swaps, where quilters across the country — and eventually across the world — could participate in exchanges without ever meeting in person.
-NiftyFifty launched in 1997 as one of those pioneering online communities, eventually running 30+ organized swaps and connecting quilters from all 50 US states and more than 20 countries.
+The internet didn't invent swapping, but it broke it wide open.
+Listservs and early forums in the 1990s hosted the first organized online swaps, where quilters across the country — and soon across the world — could participate without ever meeting in person.
+NiftyFifty launched in 1997 as one of those pioneering communities, eventually running 30+ organized swaps and connecting quilters from all 50 states and more than 20 countries.
+We've been at this a while.

 How It Works